 The OTDR II/iOLM features a dynamic range of 36 dB in single-mode and 29 dB in multimode, as well as industry-leading dead zones.
-This ensures efficient testing of closely spaced events such as patchcords in data centers, or patch panels in central offices (COs).
+This ensures efficient testing of closely spaced events such as patchcords in data centres, or patch panels in central offices (COs).
 The OTDR II is optimised for point-to-point testing of any access network, and is suitable for testing through 1x32 splitters.

 Get the best out of your data post-processing

 The FastReporter2 basic software included as standard allows users to create typical results of single measurements.
-The optional full license FastReporter2 is the perfect complement to your OTDR II, and can be used to combine multiple test results of the OTDR II and fiber probe into detailed PDF documentation.
+The optional full license FastReporter2 is the perfect complement to your OTDR II, and can be used to combine multiple test results of the OTDR II and fibre probe into detailed PDF documentation.

 Designed for off-line analysis, FastReporter2 offers reliable data and report management in a user-friendly environment.
 A 30-day trial version of the full license FastReporter2 is included.